osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 EID 3002 fired at **10:00:58 AM** — the exact minute the dump completed writing.
 The RTP filter driver briefly entered pass-through mode, meaning on-access scanning was suspended.
 This is a side effect of the service disruption earlier in the session, not an intentional evasion technique.
 However, it is worth noting: even if Defender held a behavioural signature for `comsvcs.dll MiniDump` activity, the RTP engine was momentarily blind at the precise moment the dump file reached its final size.

-This condition was not intentionally introduced and is attributed to earlier service disruption in the lab environment.
-In this run, RTP was not active at the exact moment of dump completion.
-A clean run with uninterrupted RTP is required to fully validate detection coverage.
+This was not engineered.
+It is an artefact of the lab setup.
+In a production environment with a stable Defender service, RTP would have been active throughout — and still did not fire.

-**Conclusion: No Defender detections were observed for this technique under the tested conditions (signature 1.449.353.0, Server 2025 UBR 1742) — even when RTP was active during most of the execution window.**
+**Conclusion: comsvcs-based LSASS dumping via scheduled task delivery evades Defender at signature version 1.449.353.0 on Server 2025 UBR 1742 with no detections.**

 ---